yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-network/vpc-peers/_index.md

 Virtual Private Cloud (VPC) peering allows applications running on instances on the same cloud provider as your Yugabyte Cloud clusters to communicate with those clusters without traversing the public internet; all traffic stays within the cloud provider's network.
 Yugabyte Cloud supports AWC and GCP for self-managed peering.
 For Azure, contact Yugabyte Cloud support.

 To set up peering in Yugabyte Cloud, you first create a VPC to host your clusters, then peer it with the VPC that hosts client applications.
-Once the peering connection is active, you can deploy a cluster in the VPC you created.
+Some configuration of your cloud provider settings is also required to make the peering connection active.
 Any cluster deployed using that VPC will then be able to connect with any application in the application VPC.

 {{< note title="Note" >}}

 To use VPC peering in a cluster, your cluster must be deployed in a dedicated VPC that is peered with your application VPC.
-You must set up a dedicated VPC and peering before deploying your cluster.
+You must set up a dedicated VPC before deploying your cluster.
 VPC peering is not supported in free clusters.

 {{< /note >}}